 Verify that the level of the liquid fills at least 2/3 of the vial.
 The thermoformed tray and vial should be opened in a sterile field.
-Record control number on operative report to retain traceability.
-Remove the aluminium cap and stopper.
-Using the foam tip plunger, remove the lens from the vial.
+Record serial number on operative report to retain traceability of the lens.
+Remove the aluminum cap and stopper from the vial.
+Remove the lens from the vial.
 The lens should not be exposed to a dry environment (air) for more than one minute.

 CAUTION: Do not use if package has been opened or damaged.
 CAUTION: Do not allow the lens to dry after removal from the glass vial.